totalspectrum/spin2cpp/doc/general.md

 Inline assembly within a function follows a different path through the compiler than "regular" assembly in a DAT section (Spin) or `asm shared` (BASIC).
 This has a number of consequences; not all constructions will work properly, and the inline assembly can be limited.

+#### Only local variables

+Only hardware registers and variables local to the function may be used in inline assembly.
+Global or method variables may not be referenced.

+#### Local variables not usable in some functions

+If a function takes the address of a parameter, or of a local variable, then its local variables are placed on the stack and may not be referred to in inline assembly.

+#### No branches outside the function

+Branching within a function is supported in inline assembly, but trying to branch outside the function or to call another function is not supported.
+The results are undefined; calls in particular may appear to work in some cases, but then fail when the called function is modified.

+It is also not legal to return from inside inline assembly.

+#### No register declarations

+Do not try to declare registers; the inline assembly probably will not be running from COG memory.
+If you need some scratch registers in inline assembly, declare them as local variables in the function.

+#### General Guidelines

+Try to keep inline assembly as simple as possible.
+Use the high level language for loops and conditional control structures; the high level language is there for a reason!

 ## Command Line Options

 There are various command line options for the compiler which may modify the compilation: